okkhoy/aigames-bots/README.md

-# Python bot for warlight AI challenge (conquest-engine)
+# Bot for some AI Games competitions

+Right now there are two dumb bots:

-A test bot for theaigames/conquest-engine (warlight challenge).
+* A test bot for theaigames/conquest-engine (warlight challenge).
-This is a simple bot that searches the neighbors and attacks if there is any neutral land.
+  * This is a simple bot that searches the neighbors and attacks if there is any neutral land.
-No fancy logic in here (at this moment!).
+  * No fancy logic in here (at this moment!).

+* A test bot for theaigames/blocksbattle (tetris game).
+  * This is a simple bot that makes random moves.
+  * No planning is involved.

 This file will be updated as and when features are added.